3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ### Enter the llama.cpp folder with administrator command prompt.
 	cd .\llama.cpp

-Create a virtual environment.
+Create a virtual environment. (run only the first time)
 ```
 python -m venv venv
 ```
-Activate the Virtual environment.
+Activate the Virtual environment. (use this 'venv' from now on)
 ```
 .\venv\Scripts\activate
 ```
-Install Python dependencies within the virtual environment.
+Install Python dependencies within the virtual environment. (run only the first time)
 ```
 python -m pip install -r requirements.txt
 ```